allrob23/pymop-artifacts-rv/Experiment_Data/README.md

 # Experiment Data & Scripts

-This directory contains all the data and scripts used in the experiments we discussed in the paper, organized by research questions (RQs).
+This directory contains all the data and scripts used in the experiments we discussed in the paper, organized by research questions (RQs) and discussion sections.

 ## Directory Structure